EmilyDev/MyPet/README.md

 # MyPet
-##Chrome Extension Browser Pet for Fullstack students
+## Chrome Extension Browser Pet for Fullstack students
-To create your Chrome Extension files
+Steps create your Chrome Extension files for your pet.

-*Clone or download this repo.
+* Clone or download this repo.
-*Navigate to an example's root folder, then run
+* Navigate to an example's root folder, then run

 ```
 npm install